-10. Pursuant to 2-4-111, MCA, the agency has determined that the rule changes proposed in this notice will not have a significant and direct impact upon small businesses.
+10. With regard to the requirements of 2-4-111, MCA, the board has determined that the amendment of ARM 24.168.2301 will not significantly and directly impact small businesses.

-11. Department staff has been designated to preside over and conduct this hearing.
+11. Darcee L. Moe, attorney, has been designated to preside over and conduct this hearing.

 BOARD OF OPTOMETRY

 Darcee L. Moe Pam Bucy, Commissioner